 To only show events with particular tags, type the tags separated by commas in the Filter by tag box.
 For example:

 Select Insert.
 Text similar to the following displays in the visual editor:

 - show the next three upcoming events

-- When you have finished editing your page, select the Publish button in the toolbar.
+- When you have finished editing your page, select Publish.
 The events list is added to your page.
-When you add a new event to the source calendar in the future, the events list updates automatically.
+When you add a new event to the source calendar in the future, the events list will update automatically.